The best monitors for MacBook Pro

 How we test the best monitors for MacBook Pro

-Many of our regular contributors and reviewers have ben using MacBook Pros as their regular laptop with an external monitor setup for years, so they know what they're looking for.
-When we review monitors, we carry out lab tests to check their brightness, contrast and colour coverage and accuracy, but we also use them in practical situations over several weeks for our own everyday and also putting them though their paces for photo and video editing.
+Many of our expert contributors and reviewers have been using MacBook Pros as their regular laptop with an external monitor setup for years, so they know what they're looking for.
+When we review monitors, we carry out lab tests to check their brightness, contrast and colour coverage and accuracy, but we also use them in practical situations over several weeks for our own everyday work and also put them through their paces for photo and video editing.

-We make sure we don't just geek out over tech specs, but also take a realistic view of what a monitor is like to use, and what the average user is going to get out of it.
-We've also taken onboard reviews from our sister site TechRadar and from customers online.
+But we make sure we don't just geek out over tech specs, but also take a realistic view of what a monitor is like to use, and what the intended user is going to get out of it.
 You can read more about how we test and review at Creative Bloq.

 FAQs